Grilled Peach Burrata Salad with Prosciutto and Arugula

 Expert Tips

 • Tear, don’t slice, the burrata and prosciutto.
-It gives the salad a rustic, styled look and avoids clumps or over-layering.
+It gives the salad a more natural look and distributes both more evenly across the platter than folded slices would.

 A closeup of a burrata grilled peach salad topped with arugula, basil and prosciutto on a white platter.